-Friends of Slovakia was saddened to learn of the passing of Dr. Zbigniew Brzezinski, on May 26 at the age of 89.
-During his career, Dr. Brzezinski achieved great distinction as National Security Advisor in the Carter Administration and as a distinguished foreign policy intellectual and strategist.
-The Polish-born Brzezinski played significant roles in many foreign policy issues and actions, including battling Communist oppression in his native Poland and Eastern Europe generally, and in integrating the doctrine of human rights into the practice of foreign policy.
-He also graciously agreed to join the FOS Board of Advisors at its inception to lend support to Slovakia’s ambitions of integration with Western institutions.
-A giant in the field of foreign policy, Dr. Brzezinski, will be remembered for his razor-sharp intellect and wit, and will be greatly missed on the world stage.
-Among the obituaries published upon his passing are the following:
+It is with great sadness that Friends of Slovakia learned of the passing of Dr. Zbigniew Brzezinski on May 26 at the age of 89.
+Dr. Brzezinski was a renowned foreign policy intellectual and strategist, having served as National Security Advisor in the Carter Administration.
+He played significant roles in many foreign policy issues and actions, including fighting against Communist oppression in his native Poland and Eastern Europe and integrating the doctrine of human rights into the practice of foreign policy.
+Dr. Brzezinski graciously joined the FOS Board of Advisors at its inception, lending his support to Slovakia’s ambitions of integration with Western institutions.
+He was a giant in the field of foreign policy, remembered for his razor-sharp intellect and wit, and will be greatly missed on the world stage.
+For more information, please refer to the obituary published by the Washington Post upon his passing.

 Early 2017 Sees the Passing of Noted Slovak Americans

-Earlier this year saw the passing of two major Slovak-American figures, who also were members of the Friends of Slovakia Board of Advisors, astronaut Eugene Cernan and social philosopher Michael Novak.
-Both were nationally and internationally known and recognized for their accomplishments.
+This year marked the loss of two significant Slovak-American personalities, who were also part of the Friends of Slovakia Board of Advisors.
+Astronaut Eugene Cernan and social philosopher Michael Novak were both well-known nationally and internationally for their achievements.